kenhkan/morrison/README.md

         y: <y coordinate of the component in this network>
       input:
         <name of one input port>:
-          connected-process: <name of the connected process>
+          connected process: <name of the connected process>
-          connected-port: <name of connected port>
+          connected port: <name of connected port>
         <... more input port definitions ...>
       output:
         <... more output port definitions ...>